 When it comes to the most common plant-based allergens, we’re looking at tree nuts, peanuts, wheat, gluten, and soy.
-This may seem like a challenging task, yet it’s actually fairly easy to find suitable alternatives to all of these allergens!
+This may seem like a challenging task, yet it’s fairly easy to find suitable alternatives to all of these allergens!
 To get you started, here are a few recipes from the Food Monster App, separated by their allergen, to give you some creative ideas!

 For those practicing a plant-based diet who have to avoid nuts, it’s oftentimes frustrating to find those alternatives.
 For instance, many dairy-free alternatives are based around the meaty texture and healthy fats that nuts provide — think almond milk or macadamia cheese.
 Yet, there are a ton of alternatives that can still fit the nut-free diet bill!
 Integrate coconut milk and coconut butter and “pack your diet with grains, oats, legumes, and seeds.”
-In fact, seeds are just as fat-filled and oftentimes even more nutritious than nuts.
-Plus, there are so many to choose from including hemp seeds, chia seeds, pumpkin seeds, sunflower seeds, flax seeds and more!
+Seeds are just as fat-filled and oftentimes even more nutritious than nuts.
+Plus, there are so many to choose from including hemp seeds, chia seeds, pumpkin seeds, sunflower seeds, flax seeds, and more!

 Source: Homemade Pumpkin Seed Milk

 If you’re looking for a perfect nut-free, dairy-free milk alternative, we’ve got the one for you!
-This Homemade Pumpkin Seed Milk recipe by Gretchen Lidicker is super simple to make and only requires six ingredients including healthy fat-filled pumpkin seeds, salt, water, dates, nutmeg, and vanilla extract.
+This Homemade Pumpkin Seed Milk recipe by Gretchen Lidicker is super simple to make and only requires six ingredients, including healthy fat-filled pumpkin seeds, salt, water, dates, nutmeg, and vanilla extract.

 Source: Biscuits and Mushroom Gravy

 When it comes to creating a traditional holiday dish that also happens to be nut-free, this Biscuits and Mushroom Gravy recipe by Molly Patrick is the way to go!
 Using a base of gluten and nut-free tapioca and rice flour, the biscuits are thickened with apple cider vinegar, coconut milk, and vegan butter.
-The gravy uses a similar base of vegan butter, rice flour, and mushrooms, yet is filled with delightful herbs such as basil, marjoram, thyme, and garlic.
+The gravy uses a similar base of vegan butter, rice flour, and mushrooms yet is filled with delightful herbs such as basil, marjoram, thyme, and garlic.

 Source: Cacao and Sesame Balls